All posts

 I'll leave the result as an exercise for the reader.

-I’ve seen it used only once in production in an EAV table (Entity, Attribute, Value) where the sql_variant column was holding the values and a different column described the required data type.
-But maybe because it’s so rare for me is the reason I like it.
+I've seen it used only once in production in an EAV table where the sql_variant column was holding the values and a different column described the required data type.
+But maybe that's exactly why I like it - because it's so rare.

 So it's this minor inefficiency that will always haunt the database and that's why I hate it.